 Spiral SP3

-The Spiral SP3 is the largest member of the Spiral family, designed by Verner Panton in 1969 / 1970.
-SP is an abbreviation for Spiral, the number 3 means that the lamp is made up of three identical clusters hanging one below the other.
-Made of acrylic, formerly Cellidor, the spirals of each ring have different lengths, which supports the three-dimensionality.
+The Spiral SP3 The largest member of the Spiral family, designed by Verner Panton in 1969/1970, is SP3.
+SP stands for Spiral, and the number 3 indicates that the lamp is composed of three identical clusters suspended one below the other.
+Made of acrylic (formerly Cellidor), the spirals in each ring are of varying lengths, enhancing the three-dimensional effect.
 They are connected to each other and to the canopy by transparent nylon cord.
-Spiral SP3 is the headliner in any room, no matter which color you prefer: multicolor, silver or gold.
+The Spiral SP3 is a striking centerpiece in any room, regardless of your color preference: multicolor, silver, or gold.

-The Danish Designer Verner Panton designed this lighting, which consists of an entire light series with various models, for the Cologne Furniture Fair in 1970, more precisely for the Visiona 2 exhibition, for which an entire ship was redesigned.
+The Danish Designer Verner Panton He designed this lighting system, which consists of an entire series of lights with various models, for the Cologne Furniture Fair in 1970, more precisely for the Visiona 2 An exhibition for which an entire ship was redesigned.
 A year later, Panton was commissioned to furnish a restaurant in Aahaus, Denmark.
-Here too, in the Varna Palais, a neoclassical building on the east coast of the Jutland peninsula, the Spiral SP3 multicolor was used.
-Panton combined the Spiral pendant lights with a whole series of his designs: Amoebe, Amoebe Highback, Illumesa, Cloverleaf Sofa, Ball Type H and VP Globe pendant lights as well as the lounge combination Welle.
-All these Panton designs are available in the TAGWERC Design STORE available.
+Here, too, in the Varna Palais, a neoclassical building on the east coast of the Jutland peninsula, the Spiral SP3 multicolor was used.
+Panton combined the Spiral pendant lights with a whole range of his designs: Amoebe, Amoebe Highback, Illumesa, Cloverleaf Sofa, Ball Type H and VP Globe pendant lights, as well as the Welle lounge set.
+All these Panton designs are in the TAGWERC Design STORE available.

-In addition to multicolor, there are Spiral lights in gold and silver.
-The design interior specialist TAGWERC also offers to lengthen or shorten the chandeliers on request.
+In addition to multicolor, there is the Spiral lights in gold and silver.
+Furthermore, the design and interior specialist TAGWERC offers the option of lengthening or shortening the chandeliers upon request.

 - Color